Kalepa/terraform-aws-lambda-shell-data/README.md

   interpreter   = ["python3"]
   // Load the command/script from a file command       = file("describe-regions.py")
+  // Cause Terraform to fail if the command returns a non-zero exit code fail_on_nonzero_exit_code = true
-  // Cause Terraform to fail if the function throws an error fail_on_error = true
+  // Cause Terraform to fail if the command outputs anything to stderr fail_on_stderr = true
 }

 output "shell-data" {